auhustsinovich/Collections/README.md

 ## About

-The `collections` framework featuring a variety of Last-In-First-Out (LIFO) data structures, such as `Stack` and `StackStatistics` offering efficient methods for handling and manipulating data with LIFO behavior.
+The `collections` framework featuring Last-In-First-Out (LIFO) `Stack` and `StackStatistics` data structures, offering various methods for handling and manipulating data with LIFO behavior.

 ## Software requirements